What is Acupuncture?

 However, where dry needling and acupuncture differ is the technique and theory for how and where the needles are placed.

 Dry needling is focused on using strong stimulation on the muscles to get them to release.
-Acupuncture, on the other hand, does not use strong stimulation and it is based on channel theory and using points to heal the body naturally.
+Acupuncture, on the other hand, does not use strong stimulation and it is based on channel theory and uses points to heal the body naturally.

 As a result, the experience for the patient will be a lot different between these two different forms of treatment.
 Acupuncture is not painful at all, while dry needling can be.